The Japanese rebuilt and tested three captured B-17s, but for the most part were unable to capitalize on the secrets the bombers revealed

 Robert C. Mikesh is the former senior curator for the National Air and Space Museum.
 Prior to joining NASM in 1970, he served for 21 years as a U.S. Air Force pilot.
 He has researched Japanese aviation since the 1950s, and is the author of many books and articles on the subject.

-Originally published in the July 2010 issue of Aviation History.
+This feature originally appeared in the July 2010 issue of Aviation History.
 To subscribe, click here.